 For all the wrong that he spoke against the Jews, Luther nevertheless thought them worthy of the gospel.
 He believed that Christ was their Messiah: “I also would wish that through your example and your work, Christ might also be made known among other Jews, who were predestined, are called, and shall come to their king David, in order that he might lead and save them.”
 In Luther’s historical Christian context this sentiment was at odds with the popular Christian opinion.
 His method for bringing them to Christ was undoubtedly flawed, but we can nevertheless establish for Luther an entirely different motivation than that of Hitler.

-Luther was not against Jews qua Jews.
+Luther was not against Jews as Jews.
 In fact, Luther always thought Jews have advantages that Gentiles do not.
 If a Jew did not blaspheme Christ and call him “a bastard son” or speak of “that whore, Mary” (both were phrases which Luther heard from many Jews) then Luther had no problem with this person.
 Luther even went so far as to argue that money should be taken from unbelieving Jews and given to Jews who convert to the Christian faith.
 While immoral in its own right, this statement nevertheless demonstrates that Luther thought highly of converted Jews.
 Nazism, on the other hand, did not care in the least what confession Jews made about Christ.
 Christian Jews (and there were some) were under just as much oppression by Nazi government as any Jew.
 Properly used, then, the term “anti-Semite” does not apply to Luther.
-He was not against Jews as a race; he was against their creed.
+He was not against Jews as a race; he was against Jews according to their religious creed and to the extent that they rejected faith in Jesus Christ.
 His position is properly characterized as anti-Judaism.
 Even in his most virulent attack against the Jews, “On the Jews and Their Lies,” he still says of the Jewish people that “they are set apart from all other nations by this holy circumcision and made a holy people of God.”
 Statements such as this cannot be attributed to an anti-Semite and certainly could not energize an entire genocidal program.

 Also, unlike many in his time, Luther did not even hold Jews responsible for the death of Christ.
 As he wrote in a hymn: “Our great sin and sore misdeed/ Jesus the true Son of God, to the Cross has nailed./ Thus you poor Judas, as well as all the Jews/ we may not upbraid inimically,/ for the guilt is ours.”
 Blaming Jews for the death of Christ was frequently the cause of Christian violence against Jews in Luther’s day.
 Yet he recognized that the blame is upon all of us not a certain few.